kiran-lenka/TweetSense/README.md

-# TweetSense

-## Classifying Twitter data for the COVID-19 pandemic
+# Classifying Twitter data for the COVID-19 pandemic

+  Aim of this project is to classify tweets for the COVID19 pandemic using Machine Learning and Natural Language Processing.

-  In a time of crisis, social media tends to be people’s go-to place for sharing information quickly and catering to a wider audience.
+In a time of crisis, social media such as Twitter tends to be people’s go-to place for sharing information quickly.
 This generates a significant amount of data, some of which are extremely valuable to be used for relief work.

-Here, we intend to study the nature of social-media content generated during the ongoing COVID19 pandemic.
-Coronavirus disease 2019 (COVID-19) is an infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-First identified in 2019 in Wuhan, it spread globally, resulting in the World Health Organization (WHO) declaring the outbreak as a Pandemic.
-As of 9 September 2021, more than 22,24,06,582 cases of COVID-19 have been reported in over 212 countries and territories, resulting in approximately 45,92,934 deaths.
-During crises such as these, microblogging platforms like Twitter are widely used by affected people to post updates and awareness messages.
-These crisis-related messages disperse among multiple categories like available facilities, asking for help, warning about a region, information about affected, recovered, injured or dead people, etc. Extracting important situational updates from a plethora of such messages is a difficult yet important task.
-We aim to excerpt relevant nuggets of information and assign them informational categories using appropriate machine learning techniques.
+  These messages disperse among multiple categories like available facilities, asking for help, information about affected, recovered, or dead people, etc. Extracting important situational updates from this huge data is a difficult yet important task.

+  Our project automatically classifies these tweets into four main categories as Treatment, Awareness, Reports, and Irrelevant.
+The classified data will be highly helpful for health organizations and NGOs that are seeking to provide help.

+  The manually annotated dataset is available in the [TweetsDataset.csv](https://github.com/kiran-lenka/TweetSense/blob/main/TweetsDataset.csv) file.
+And the code of this project is available as a Jupyter Notebook as [TweetSense.ipynb](https://github.com/kiran-lenka/TweetSense/blob/main/TweetSense.ipynb)

+ This project is licensed under the [MIT LICENSE](https://github.com/kiran-lenka/TweetSense/blob/main/LICENSE).